 Soyrizo Potato Tacos (made with soy chorizo) are vegan and gluten-free.
 They are easy and delicious to make for Meatless Monday, Taco Tuesday, or any day of the week!

-You may be familiar with Roasted Potato Tacos.
-This recipe takes the potatoes and adds another layer of flavor and texture by adding soy chorizo, otherwise known as soyrizo.
+Do you ever put roasted potatoes in your tacos?
+I've been doing it for years in favorites like Vegan Potato Tacos with Massaged Kale.
+However, this recipe takes the potatoes and adds another layer of flavor and texture by adding soy chorizo, otherwise known as soyrizo.

 While I've never tried traditional chorizo, many people tell me they enjoy soy chorizo better.

 Soyrizo is easy to find in most supermarkets.
 I've purchased it everywhere from Trader Joe's to Albertsons (Safeway) to Whole Foods.
 It's usually sold in 12 ounce packages.

 All you need to do is remove it from the plastic wrap and heat it in a pan.
 One of the most popular ones I see is El Burrito Soyrizo.

 It's affordable and can easily serve four to six people.
 And the Trader Joe's version is even cheaper.
 It has a similar taste, but it's a lot less greasy.

 Of course, soyrizo isn't what I would consider a low-fat food on its own, but we're combining it with potatoes and only using a relatively small amount for each taco.
 It provides an incredible flavor from spices such as garlic, chilies, and paprika.

 Making these tacos is easy.